jnephin/ebsa-nsb-reevaluation/README.md

 SpeciesbyEBSA_Overlay.R
 -----------------------
 Assigns species to EBSAs based on IA info and reports.
 Performs spatial overlay for each species.
-Adds an inside or outside attribute for each cell for each of the relavant EBSAs.
+Adds an inside or outside attribute for each cell for each EBSAs.

 SpeciesbyEBSA_InOutStatistics.R
 -------------------------------